-Each mining association can tailor its performance areas and approach to reflect their unique national contexts.
-However, there are core components that associations must implement in order to maintain the high standards of TSM as it is adopted around the world.
+Each mining association can tailor the performance areas and approach used to reflect their unique national context.
+However, there are core components that all associations must implement in order to maintain the high standards of TSM as it is adopted around the world.